-Although Barcelona is one of the world's most popular destinations, don’t be fooled - traveling to this Spanish city on a budget is completely doable.
-Right now, we even have a deal going on for future dates starting under $200!
 Barcelona is an amazing city, so don’t miss out just because you think it will be too expensive.
-Here is a list of our favorite things to do in the city for free:
+In fact, traveling to Barcelona on a budget is completely doable.
+Here is a list of our favorite things to do in the city for free!

 There are a handful of museums that are free on Saturday or Sunday afternoons, so don't miss these!
 Some museums have free admission one day a month and a free weekly admission day, while others have one or the other.
 Here are some of my favorite museums that have free admission days:

 Take a stroll along the beach or spend the day lounging about.
-The scenery is beautiful considering that the beach is next to a huge city!
-Check out the picture below to convince yourself.
+The scenery at Barceloneta Beach is beautiful considering that it's next to such a huge city!

 This is one of our favorite places to walk around.
-You can grab something to eat along the way, either at Mercat de Santa Caterina or Demasié and find a bench or a nice sunny place on the grass.
+You can grab something to eat along the way, either at Mercat de Santa Caterina or Demasié, and find a bench or a nice sunny place on the grass to sit and eat.

-This 14th century Gothic masterpiece is free to enter and is quite an unbelievable sight.
-The high stone ceilings and stained glass windows are breathtaking (see picutre below).
+This 14th-century Gothic masterpiece is free to enter and is quite an unbelievable sight.
+The high stone ceilings and stained-glass windows are breathtaking (see picture below).

 This is another wonderful example of Gothic architecture.
 The interior is as incredible as the exterior façade.
 During some of the yearly festivals, you will find many (free) festivities happening here, like Castells at the Festa Catalana.